Oskar Barnack: Life and career

-Oscar Barnack Prize
+Oskar Barnack Award

-An international jury awards the Leica Oskar Barnack Prize to professional photographers, whose powers of observation capture and express the relationship between man and the environment in the most graphic way in a sequence of a minimum of 10 to a maximum of 12 images.
+An international jury awards the Leica Oskar Barnack Award to professional photographers, whose powers of observation capture and express the relationship between man and the environment in the most graphic way in a sequence of a minimum of 10 to a maximum of 12 images.

 Input presentations must be an autonomous series of images in which the photographer perceives and documents the interaction between man and the environment with an acute vision and contemporary visual style: creative, breakthrough and innovative.
 Only one entry per photographer is accepted.
-In addition to these categories of "Leica Oskar Barnack Prize" and "Leica Oskar Barnack Award Newcomer Prize", ten finalists will be awarded with a cash prize of 2,500 euros for their series.
+In addition to these categories of the Leica Oskar Barnack Award and the Leica Oskar Barnack Award Newcomer Prize, ten finalists will be awarded with a cash prize of 2,500 euros for their series.

-The winner of the main category "Leica Oskar Barnack Award" receives a cash prize of 25,000 euros and also a Leica M camera and a loan worth 10,000 euros.
+The winner of the main category of the Leica Oskar Barnack Award receives a cash prize of 25,000 euros as well as a Leica M camera and a loan worth 10,000 euros.